romayavorskyi/Tilt_Game/README.md

 **Input:** Field n*n, m balls with different coordinates and m holes with different coordinates are on field.
 Each ball has ID and a hole with same ID.

 **Conditions:** Field can be tilted in one of four directions: north, south, east, west.
-After the tilt ball moves in corresponding direction until it hits the wall, hits another ball or fall into the hole.
-Hole counts as occupied after ball falls into it, second ball moves above the hole.
+After the tilt ball moves in corresponding direction until it hits the wall, hits another ball or falls into the hole.
+Hole counts as occupied after ball falls into it, any other ball moves above the hole.

 **Win condition:** All balls fell into holes with corresponding id.